JonWil91/Lets-Hike/README.md

 * I used the JSHint tool to validate my JavaScript syntax.
 It found an error of an unused variable 'map', as this variable is declared inline on the 'hikes.html' page.
 There were also issues with it not recognising the Jinja templating.
 * I used the Pep8 Online tool to validate my Python syntax.
 Had to update a number of lines that were too long and blank spaces I had initially missed.

+## Compatability

+To ensure that the website is accessible and runs across different devices and browsers, I have tested it on the following:

+* Chrome
+* Safari
+* Microsoft Edge
+* Firefox
+* Opera

 ### Navbar

 The responsive Navbar was taken from the Materialize framework and amended to suit my needs.
 Each link within the navigation bar was tested across desktop to ensure that it took the user to the correct page without issue.
 On tablet and mobile devices the Navbar appears as a burgermenu dropdown feature, each link was tested within this device type also.